 When you’re just starting, it’s easy to focus solely on product development and overlook the financial foundation.
 But getting your tax and accounting house in order from day one is crucial.
 This begins with choosing the right entity structure and setting up a clean accounting system.
 Many founders get tripped up by local obligations, as “state and local tax is where most fintech startups encounter headaches and unexpected tax bills.”
 Before you even make your first dollar, understand your responsibilities for city, county, and state taxes.
 Implementing the right accounting software and support early on will make tracking everything much easier as you grow.

-Tax Strategy for Multi-State Expansion
+Scaling Up: Your Tax Strategy for Expansion

 The moment your fintech hires an employee in a new state or makes a sale to a customer across the country, your tax situation gets more complex.
 This activity can create “nexus,” a connection that obligates you to pay taxes in that state.
 As your footprint expands, you need a clear strategy for managing these new requirements.
 It’s critical to understand each state’s unique corporate income tax rates and sales tax rules.
 Proactive business tax planning helps you manage the compliance risks that come with entering new markets, preventing costly penalties and ensuring your expansion is built on a solid financial footing.